MxmUrw/MetaBuilder/README.md

 Currently focused on building Agda projects, in particular on generating nice-looking documents from annotated Agda source code.

 ## Alternative Literate Agda
 This tool offers the possibility to write literate Agda using docstring-like syntax.
+But note that the implementation is currently very hacky, and is very specialized to my own requirements for writing my master's thesis.

-The following example code,
+Nevertheless, to show what is currently possible, look at the following example code:
 ```Agda
 -- ===* Monoids
 -- | Monoids are an important concept in both mathematics and computer science.